Space-Efficient Manifest Contracts: Conclusion and future work

 \subsection{Acknowledgments}

 \else \acks \fi} Comments from Rajeev Alur, Ron Garcia, Fritz Henglein, Greg Morrisett, Stephanie Weirich, Phil Wadler, and Steve Zdancewic improved a previous version of this work done at the University of Pennsylvania.
 Some comments from Benjamin Pierce led me to realize that a cast formulation was straightforward.
 Discussions with Atsushi Igarashi, Robby Findler, and Sam Tobin-Hochstadt greatly improved the quality of the exposition.
 Phil Wadler encouraged me to return to coercions to understand the eidetic formulation.
 The POPL reviewers had many excellent suggestions, and Robby Findler helped once more with angelic guidance.
+Hannah de Keijzer proofread the paper.

 This work was supported in part by the NSF under grants TC 0915671 and SHF 1016937 and by the DARPA CRASH program through the United States Air Force Research Laboratory (AFRL) under Contract No. FA8650-10-C-7090.
 The views expressed are the author's and do not reflect the official policy or position of the Department of Defense or the U.S. Government.